j0lol/i-fixed-discord/README.md

 Some variables can be modified within Stylus for customisability.

-- This theme will not work without stylus due to stylus-specific code, but it could be easily edited.
+- This theme will not work without stylus due to stylus-specific code, but it could be easily edited for pure css, or for discord client modifications.
 - This theme will only work in Discord's light theme, with "Dark sidebar" enabled.